w3c/csswg-drafts/css-nesting-1/proposals.md

 - Like the (2.X) set, syntax is same as Sass/etc-style except for selectors starting with a type selector.
 - Like (1), can theoretically mix properties and rules again, but the data model will still have to act as if all properties as coming first.
 - No `@nest` rule needed
+- In the future we could theoretically relax the syntax further, if we find a way to parse desecendant element selectors properly without infinite lookahead

 <td>